CanSkate Parent Orientation

 Welcome back to our returning members and a warm welcome to our new Skate Kingston CanSkaters and their parents!
 We will be providing you with lots of information over the year and opportunities to ask questions, provide feedback and participate.
 The year will be filled with fun and we hope that you and your children enjoy the Skate Kingston CanSkate program!

-Margaret Asselstine our Director of Skating Programs is available for questions at the rink or via email.
-If you have any concerns or perhaps even a compliment we’d be happy to hear from you.
-Our contact information is listed on the last page along with other information to keep on hand.
+Tonya will be available for questions at the rink, via email or by phone.
+If you have any concerns or perhaps even a compliment, we’d be happy to hear from you.

 - Colouring sheets